xactuary/School_District_Analysis/README.md

-2. SCHOOL SUMMARY - A summary of the results with the THS passing percentages calculated as a percent of the total students at the school show that at 66.9% passing math and 69.66 passing reading, the scores look low.
+2. SCHOOL SUMMARY - A summary of the results with the THS passing percentages calculated as a percent of the total students at the school show that at 66.9% passing math and 69.66 passing reading, shows the problem with the calculation of using the total students at the school as the denominator.

 ![](https://github.com/xactuary/School_District_Analysis/blob/master/Resources/Summary_by_school_before.PNG)